casperdcl/deploy-pypi/README.md

 - Supports GPG signing
 - Each stage is optional (`build`, `check`, `sign` and `upload`)
 - Uses a blazing fast native GitHub composite action
+- Outputs names of files for upload (for convenience in subsequent steps)

 The main alternative GitHub Action [pypi-publish](https://github.com/marketplace/actions/pypi-publish)